 3. patients with thermoneuroses.

-Contraindications are rectal diseases (hemorrhoids, proctitis), stool retention, when the ampullar part of the intestine is filled with feces, diarrhea.
-Before you start measuring the temperature, you need to lubricate the end of the thermometer with petroleum jelly.
-An adult patient can lie on his side, it is more convenient for children to lie on their stomachs.
-The thermometer is introduced no more than 2-3 cm.
-An adult patient can do it himself.
-During the measurement, the patient continues to lie, the thermometer is held by the fingers of the hand, which lies on the buttocks.
-A sharp introduction of the thermometer, its rigid fixation or movement of the patient during measurement is excluded.
-The measurement time will be 1-2 minutes if you are using a mercury thermometer.
+Contraindications include diseases of the rectum (hemorrhoids, proctitis), stool retention when the ampullary part of the intestine is filled with feces, and diarrhea.
+Before you start measuring temperature, you need to lubricate the end of the thermometer with petroleum jelly.
+An adult patient can lie on his side; it is more convenient to place children on their stomach.
+The thermometer is inserted no more than 2-3 cm.
+An adult patient can do this himself.
+During the measurement, the patient continues to lie down, the thermometer is held with the fingers of the hand, which lies on the buttocks.
+Avoid abrupt insertion of the thermometer, its rigid fixation, or movement of the patient during measurement.
+The measurement time will be 1-2 minutes if you use a mercury thermometer.

 • Constipation.
 To determine the cause of constipation, you should consult a specialist and undergo the necessary research.
-Constipation can be a sign of serious diseases: intestinal obstruction, neoplastic diseases, intestinal diverticulosis.
+Constipation can be a sign of serious diseases: intestinal obstruction, tumor diseases, intestinal diverticulosis.

-• Symptoms indicating the presence of a chronic anal fissure: spotting with scarlet blood after the act of defecation, pain before and after defecation.
-The proctologist will detect this disease during a routine visual examination.
+• Symptoms indicating the presence of a chronic anal fissure: bloody discharge after defecation, pain before and after defecation.
+A proctologist will detect this disease during a routine visual examination.

-• Sharp intense pain in the rectal area, disturbance of general well-being and fever with signs of intoxication are indications for calling an ambulance specialist.
-The listed symptoms may indicate an inflammatory process of the subcutaneous fatty tissue - paraproctitis.
+• Sharp, intense pain in the rectal area, poor general health and increased temperature with signs of intoxication are indications for calling emergency services.
+The following symptoms may indicate inflammatory process subcutaneous fatty tissue - paraproctitis.

-• The reason for contacting a specialist is the nonspecific symptoms characteristic of many diseases of the rectum (cancer, polyps, hemorrhoids): a sharp weight loss, there is an admixture of blood, mucus in the feces, the patient is disturbed by severe pain before and after the act of defecation.
+• The reasons for contacting a specialist are nonspecific symptoms, characteristic of many diseases of the rectum (cancer, polyps, hemorrhoids): sudden weight loss, there is an admixture of blood and mucus in the stool, the patient experiences severe pain before and after defecation.